 Dr. Finlay uses 2-D and 3-D imaging to design the perfect set of restorations.
 He also works closely with a select team of leading oral surgeons throughout Annapolis and Baltimore to place your implants.

 Multiple Dental Implants Solutions

 A traditional removable denture will replace the crowns of the missing teeth, but not the roots.
-The false teeth will be attached to a gum colored base that is held in place by forming a suction/seal with the gums.
-Sometimes, adhesive is required to help hold it securely in place.
+The false teeth will be attached to a gum-colored base that is held in place by forming a suction/seal with the gums.
+Sometimes, an adhesive is required to help hold it securely in place.

 A far more superior option is to secure a denture to dental implants.
 As little as four implants that have been surgically implanted into the jaw bone can hold the restoration in place.
 Dentures supported by implants will prevent bone loss in the jaw and allow for a greater chewing force.
 This lets the patient eat a great variety of food.
 Your dentist will determine how many implants you will need and strategically place them along the arch.
 Then he will attach a custom-made denture that will complete your smile.

 If you are missing all or most of your teeth and looking for a permanent solution to replace them, call Dr. Finlay today to schedule a consultation.
 Replacing multiple missing teeth with an implant-supported denture or bridge is the number one permanent solution available today.